charlab/charlab.github.io/_posts/dhpark/2013-11-02-first-post.md

 git clone git@github.com:charlab/charlab.github.io.git
 ```
 This should have cloned the charlab files onto the directory you ran the code.
+Then pull the master branch from charlab with `git pull origin master:master`.
+This pulls the master branch from charlab.github.io.git and makes it master of your local repository.

 If all the files were grabbed successfully, then go into the folder using `cd charlab.github.io/`.
 You can